13 May 21

-Reuniting with ART Grand Prix for the 2019 F2 season, de Vries performed well throughout the season.
+Reuniting with ART Grand Prix for the 2019 F2 season, de Vries triumphed against a highly-competitive field to take the championship title with four wins and eight podiums.
 The same year, he ventured out of open-wheel racing as he joined the World Endurance Championship line-up for Racing Team Nederland.

-Before graduating to a full-time drive with the Mercedes-Benz EQ Formula E Team, de Vries completed rookie tests with Audi, NIO and Envision Virgin Racing.
-He lines up alongside teammate Stoffel Vandoorne as they challenge for the 2019/20 championship title.
+Before graduating to a full-time drive with the Mercedes-EQ Formula E Team, de Vries completed rookie tests with Audi, NIO and Envision Virgin Racing.

 De Vries' rookie campaign was a season of development and progress, the Dutchman immediately showed his speed with an appearance in the opening Super Pole session in Diriyah and combined this with his first points-scoring finish.

 Throughout the season, the Dutchman showed flashes of brilliance but was hampered by teething troubles and rookie mistakes from both the team and the driver's inexperience in all-electric street racing.
 Their mutual efforts were rewarded in the final reason of the season as Vandoorne's first victory was complemented by de Vries finishing in second.